SchildiChat/schildichat-desktop/README.md

 <img src="https://raw.githubusercontent.com/SchildiChat/schildichat-desktop/sc/screenshots/1.png"/>

-# Building SchildiChat-Desktop
+## Building SchildiChat Web/Desktop

-This particular repo is a wrapper project for element-desktop, element-web, matrix-react-sdk and matrix-js-sdk, in order to build SchildiChat-Desktop.
+This particular repo is a wrapper project for element-desktop, element-web, matrix-react-sdk and matrix-js-sdk in order to build SchildiChat Web **and** Desktop.

-## Debian compilation dependencies
+### Debian build dependencies

-Since Debian is usually slow to update packages on its stable releases, some dependencies might not be recent enough to building Schildi.
+Since Debian is usually slow to update packages on its stable releases, some dependencies might not be recent enough to build SchildiChat.
-Here are the dependencies which I had to install for compilation on Debian 10:
+The following are the dependencies required to build SchildiChat Web/Desktop on Debian 10:

 ```
 # apt install vim curl git make gcc g++ libsqlcipher-dev pkg-config libsecret-1-dev bsdtar